adi2103/alerts_analyzer/README.md

    - src/index_manager.py: Managing global indices for different dimensions

 3. **Testing & Quality Assurance**: Extensive testing, logging, and debugging to ensure correctness and reliability.

+4. **Assumptions**: There are some assumptions made in lieu of prototyping:
+   - If the file has a ACK or RSV state for an alert then the alert is counted in but the unhealthy time is only included only the from first NEW / ACK state seen in the file and not from the first timestamp in the file.
+   - If the file has a NEW or ACK but not RSV state for an alert, then the alert is counted but the unhealthy time is not included in the host's total unhealthy time.
+This is because the unhealthy time update happens only when RSV is observed for an alert
+   - Multiple NEW or ACK events for the same alert_id are counted only once
+   - A single RSV event closes the alert lifecycle for an alert_id
+   - RSV events without corresponding NEW events are excluded
+   - Events with invalid timestamps are ignored
+   - Apart from the file boundary, the time window is calculated from first NEW to first RSV

 ## Known Limitations